-The COVID-19 pandemic exposed structural vulnerabilities in health systems, supply chains, and communication networks worldwide.
-While biomedical advances-especially vaccines, antivirals, and critical-care protocolswere decisive, gaps in prevention, risk perception, adherence, and long-term recovery remain.
-Classical Ayurvedic texts (notably Caraka Saṃhitā and SuśrutaSaṃhitā) describe Janapadodhwamsa as large-scale afflictions that arise despite individual differences in constitution and lifestyle.
-These passages emphasize shared environmental derangements and collective behaviours.
-Ayurveda, with its emphasis on ecological balance, daily/seasonal routines and ethical conduct (Sadvṛitta), offers a preventive lens that can complement modern strategies.
+Global communication networks, supply chains, and health systems all had structural flaws that were made clear by the COVID-19 pandemic.
+Although there are still gaps in prevention, risk perception, adherence, and long-term recovery, biological advancements - particularly vaccinations, antivirals, and critical-care protocols - were pivotal.
+Classical Ayurvedic texts (notably Caraka Saṃhitā and SuśrutaSaṃhitā) describe Janapadodhwamsa as large-scale afflictions that arise despite individual differences in constitution and lifestyle.2 These passages emphasize shared environmental derangements and collective behaviours.
+Ayurveda, with its emphasis on ecological balance, daily/seasonal routines and ethical conduct (Sadvṛitta), offers a preventive lens that can complement modern strategies.3